WordPress/gutenberg/packages/components/src/notice/README.md

 The following props are used to control the behavior of the component.

+* `children`: (string) The displayed message of a notice.
+Also used as the spoken message for assistive technology, unless `spokenMessage` is provided as an alternative message.
+* `spokenMessage`: (string) Used to provide a custom spoken message in place of the `children` default.
 * `status`: (string) can be `warning` (yellow), `success` (green), `error` (red), or `info`.
 Defaults to `info`.
 * `onRemove`: function called when dismissing the notice
 * `politeness`: (string) A politeness level for the notice's spoken message.
 Should be provided as one of the valid options for [an `aria-live` attribute value](https://www.w3.org/TR/wai-aria-1.1/#aria-live).
 If not provided, a sensible default is used based on the notice status.
 Note that this value should be considered a suggestion; assistive technologies may override it based on internal heuristics.